-Voltage on the ENABLE pin ( $V{EN}$ ) controls the ON or OFF functionality of the LM43601.
-Applying a voltage less than 0.4 V to the ENABLE input shuts down the operation of the LM43601.
-In shutdown mode the quiescent current drops to typically 1 μA at $V{IN}$ = 12 V.
+Voltage on the ENABLE pin (VEN) controls the ON or OFF functionality of the LM46001.
+Applying a voltage less than 0.4 V to the ENABLE input shuts down the operation of the LM46001.
+In shutdown mode the quiescent current drops to typically 2.3 $\mu$ A at VIN = 24 V.

-The internal LDO output voltage $V{CC}$ is turned on when $V{EN}$ is higher than 1.2 V. The LM43601 switching action and output regulation are enabled when $V{EN}$ is greater than 2.1 V (typical).
-The LM43601 supplies regulated output voltage when enabled and output current up to 1 A.
+The internal LDO output voltage $V{CC}$ is turned on when $V{EN}$ is higher than 1.2 V. The LM46001 switching action and output regulation are enabled when $V{EN}$ is greater than 2.1 V (typical).
+The LM46001 supplies regulated output voltage when enabled and output current up to 1 A.

-The ENABLE pin is an input and cannot be open circuit or floating.
-The simplest way to enable the operation of the LM43601 is to connect the ENABLE pin to VIN pins directly.
-This allows self-start-up of the LM43601 when $V{IN}$ is within the operation range.
+The ENABLE pin is an input and cannot be left open circuited.
+The simplest way to enable the operation of the LM46001 is to connect the ENABLE pin to the VIN pins directly.
+This allows self-start-up of the LM46001 when $V{IN}$ is within the operation range.

-Many applications will benefit from the employment of an enable divider $R{ENT}$ and $R{ENB}$ in Figure 36 to establish a precision system UVLO level for the stage.
+Many applications benefit from the employment of an enable divider $R{ENT}$ and $R{ENB}$ in Figure 36 to establish a precision system UVLO level for the stage.
 System UVLO can be used for supplies operating from utility power as well as battery power.
 It can be used for sequencing, ensuring reliable operation, or supply protection, such as a battery discharge voltage level.
 An external logic signal can also be used to drive EN input for system sequencing and protection.

 Figure 36.
-System UVLO by Enable Dividers
+System UVLO By Enable Dividers

-7.3.5 VCC, UVLO and BIAS
+7.3.5 VCC, UVLO, and BIAS

-The LM43601 integrates an internal LDO to generate VCC for control circuitry and MOSFET drivers.
-The nominal voltage for VCC is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
-Place a high-quality ceramic capacitor with 2.2 $\mu$ F to 10 $\mu$ F capacitance and 6.3 V or higher rated voltage as close as possible to VCC, ground to the exposed PAD and ground pins.
-The VCC output pin must not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43601.
+The LM46001 integrates an internal LDO to generate $V{CC}$ for control circuitry and MOSFET drivers.
+The nominal voltage for $V{CC}$ is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
+Place a high-quality ceramic capacitor with 2.2 μF to 10 μF capacitance and 6.3-V or higher rated voltage as close as possible to VCC and grounded to the exposed PAD and ground pins.
+The VCC output pin must not be loaded, left floating, connected to any other external supply, or shorted to ground during operation.
+Shorting VCC to ground during operation may cause damage to the LM46001.

-Undervoltage lockout (UVLO) prevents the LM43601 from operating until the VCC voltage exceeds 3.14 V (typical).
-The VCC UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shutting down due to temporary VIN droops.
+Undervoltage lockout (UVLO) prevents the LM46001 from operating until the VCC voltage exceeds 3.14 V (typical).
+The VCC UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shutdown due to temporary VIN droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
 The BIAS input powers the LDO when $V{BIAS}$ is higher than the change-over threshold.
-Power loss of an LDO is calculated by $I{LDO} \times (V{IN - LDO} - V{OUT-LDO})$ .
+Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO})$ .
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43601 efficiency, especially at light load.
-TI recommend tying the BIAS pin to $V{OUT}$ when $V{OUT} \ge 3.3V$ .
-Ground the BIAS pin in applications with $V{OUT}$ less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve the LM46001 efficiency, especially at light load.
+TI recommends tying the BIAS pin to $V{OUT}$ when $V{OUT} \ge 3.3$ V. Ground the BIAS pin in applications with $V{OUT}$ less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
 When used, a 1-μF to 10-μF, high-quality ceramic capacitor is recommended to bypass the BIAS pin to ground.

-7.3.6 Soft Start and Voltage Tracking (SS/TRK)
+7.3.6 Soft-Start and Voltage Tracking (SS/TRK)